DerekKirschbaum/CS190AProject-s25/README.md

 # CS190AProject-s25

-This repo contains all of the code and figures that we used in all of the experiments, as well as our final paper, Adversarial Machine Learning
+This repo contains all of the code and figures that we used in all of the experiments, as well as our final paper, Adversarial Machine Learning Report
 ## Running the Code

 To run the code: